DETAILED ACTION

 a feces image acquisition unit that acquires a feces image ( FIGS. 15A-15D are block diagrams showing exemplary image processing and classification methods for processing data from the devices of the present invention.
 FIG. 15A shows exemplary image pre-processing tasks; FIG. 15B shows one image classification method for classifying stool consistency; FIG. 15C shows one image classification method for detecting colors in the excreta; FIG. 15D is a set of labels for stool and urine classification; FIG. 15E shows the workflow for estimating the urine voiding volume of a person) that is based on information that is acquired in time series by the detection unit (The sum of the inter-frame capture time of pairs of frames that exhibit motion is factored with the constant flow rate to model the voiding volume.
 Motion sensing approaches that pertain to this are background subtraction based on sum-of-absolute differences, motion sensing based on background subtraction of averages, and motion sensing based on background subtraction Gaussian Mixture models.
 Approaches that do not rely on a background model can also be used, such as thresholding a sum-of-absolute differences of pairs of frames, paragraph [0106]]); and a determination unit that determines an amount of feces from the feces image (FIG. 15B is an image classification method for determining stool consistency.
 In embodiments where the image is captured in color, the first step is to convert the captured color image into a grayscale image.
 The gradient magnitude of the image is then computed using an operator such as Sobel-Feldman Operator.
 The gradient magnitudes are binned into a histogram of a fixed step size.
 Each image is encoded as features as a quantized histogram of gradients.
 These features are then fed into a pre-trained classifier, such as a support-vector machine (SVM), that classifies the feature into a label according to the Bristol stool scale, or other similar clinically accepted scales known in the art, paragraph [0104]).While Kashyap et al. teaches the limitation above, Kashyap et al. fails to teach”

-wherein the determination unit determines the amount of feces based on a surface area that is calculated from a length of feces in a dropping direction thereof on the feces image and a width of feces in a direction that intersects with the dropping direction thereof on the feces image, and a property of feces.”
+calculates a surface area from a length of feces in a dropping direction thereof on the feces image and a width of feces in a direction that intersects with the dropping direction thereof on the feces image, selects, from among a plurality of relational expressions that are predefined for respective properties of feces and that indicate a relationship between the surface area and the amount of feces, a relational expression corresponding to the property of the determined feces, and determines the amount of feces.”

 The limitation of claim 3 has been addressed in claim 1 except the following “ corrects and determines the amount of feces based on a threshold of a length thereof in a dropping direction thereof on the feces image that corresponds to each of properties of the feces.”
 Kashyap et al teaches the information processing system according to claim 1, wherein the determination unit corrects and determines the amount of feces based on a threshold of a length thereof in a dropping direction thereof on the feces image that corresponds to each of properties of the feces (All pixels with a threshold close to zero are ignored from the classification, including glare spots and static artifacts that are specific to the environment.
 Furthermore, to be invariant to lighting changes histogram equalization is performed.
 This procedure improves contrast in the image and makes the classification robust across different lighting condition.
 Once defecation and/or urination is complete, which is detected through software-based image detection, the sample collection is disengaged and the images are processed locally or sent through access point 30 to networked computing resources in a cloud computing environment 50.
 Locally or remotely through memory 51 and processor 52 the images are then analyzed, paragraph [0100][0105]).